mastering-js/masteringjs.io/tutorials/lodash/difference.md

 ## differenceBy()

-The `differenceBy()` function behaves similarly to the `difference()` function with the addition of a third argument that transforms each element before comparison.
+The `differenceBy()` function accepts a third argument, a callback function that transforms each element before calculating the difference.
+For example, below is how you can calculate the difference between two sets of numbers by their `Math.floor()` value.

 ```javascript
 const _ = require('lodash');